 If cost is the sole factor when deciding the cremation of a loved one, then “Direct Cremation” may be right for you.

 Instead of a traditional funeral, there are no family or friends present.
-A staff member from the funeral home (not necessarily a Funeral Director) will collect the deceased person, hold the body at their premises, complete the necessary documentation and arrange transfer for cremation.
+A staff member from a funeral home (not necessarily a Funeral Director) will collect the deceased person, hold the body at their premises, complete the necessary documentation and arrange transfer for cremation.

 There is a lot to be said for this minimalist option, not least cost.
 It is cheaper mainly because there is less for a funeral home to do, with less staff.